Tech Director - Jasmin Rubinovitz

 Specific Moderator Flow Variation

-This temporal organization gave natural points for moving around the room or quick breaks for questions.
-The moderator controlling the single timeline helped insure that each participant device could only access the current sections information even if there was
+This temporal organization gave natural points for moving around the room or creating quick breaks for questions.
+The moderator controlling the single timeline helped insure that each participant device could only access the current section’s information even in the case of connectivity errors.

 During breakout sessions, each of 7 group moderators had their own unique control panel to manage and adapt the content and questions for their own specific breakout session.
 Each moderator was able to upload their specific questions and slides into the application for testing before the day of the conference.